christian-byrne/SC2-hotkeys-file-generator/README.md

 The groundwork is there to add other features for automating the process of creating custom hotkeys that adhere to some rule system like the grid.

 ## To Do
 - Other layout systems
 - Auto move file to correct folder
 - Test on other system
+- Ideally, I would just print out the results of all the data parsing and cleaning and overwrite the raw data files with the output -- and then remove those functions.
+Ideally I would also find the few instances where the sorting algorithms are wrong and then hard-code those exceptions.
+But I won't do either because it doesn't affect the function of the script :D.